-Accessory Recommended Use Laptop/Mobile Device Bag or Case Recommended for protecting laptops and mobile devices when traveling.
-Laptop Security Cable Recommended for securing laptops when in use in public spaces.
+Accessory Recommended Use Laptop/Mobile Device Bag or Case For protecting laptops and mobile devices when traveling.
+Laptop Security Cable For securing laptops in public spaces.
 Webcam Recommended for use with desktop systems when using collaboration and web conferencing software.
 Headset w/Microphone Recommended for reducing feedback when using web conferencing software.
-REQUIRED if participating in online synchronous class (check course syllabi for details).
-External Backup Drive Recommended for backup of data and data sharing when connectivity is not readily available.
-Laptop Video Adapters (DVI/VGA/HDMI) Recommended for students who will use their laptops and mobile devices to connect to various projection systems.
+REQUIRED if participating in online synchronous class (check your course syllabi for details).
+External Backup Drive For backup of data and data sharing when connectivity is not readily available.
+Laptop Video Adapters (HDMI) If your laptop does not have an HDMI port, you may need a USB- C to HDMI adapter for your machine in order to display your laptops content in our classrooms.